 Want to search for the relevant question and answer in your own language?
 Change the language in the dropdown menu above.

 Companies using the substance in the UK would need to hold or be covered by an Authorisation between the sunset date and the date of the UK withdrawal.
-Whenever the sunset dates of respective Annex XIV substances fall after the UK withdrawal date of 30 March 2019, you will not have to apply for a REACH Authorisation to use any such substance.
+Whenever the sunset dates of respective Annex XIV substances fall after the UK withdrawal date, you will not have to apply for a REACH Authorisation to use any such substance.

 Note, however, that if an applicant has submitted its application prior to the Latest Application Date, they benefit from transitional arrangements (please see the Q&A 572, “why I should submit the application before the Latest Application Date” on ECHA’s other Q&A webpages).
 This may become important in the case that the REACH provisions on Authorisation continue to apply in the UK beyond the UK withdrawal, due to either domestic UK law or potential agreements between the EU and the UK.

 For UK companies placing an Annex XIV substance on the EU-27/EEA market after the UK withdrawal, please see the Q&A 1428 on downstream users located in the EU-27/EEA relying on an Authorisation granted to a UK supplier, on these webpages.

 No. As the EU legislation will no longer apply to the UK after the withdrawal date, you will no longer be subject to this obligation.
 Even before that date, we advise you to follow the legislative development in the UK with regard to domestic authorisation obligations, as you will need to adhere to applicable UK law in this respect.
 For REACH Authorisations covering a UK-based company’s downstream users located in the EU-27/EEA, please see the respective Q&A on these webpages.

 No. As the EU legislation will no longer apply to the UK after the withdrawal date, you will no longer be subject to this obligation.